jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 In BIOS settings of motherboards, it may also be called `Smart Access Memory` or `Clever Access Memory`

 When using Intel ARC Graphics, Resizable BAR is recommended.
 Disabling it will result in a 10% reduction in transcoding performance.
 However, given how fast the media engine on Intel ARC is, this will not be a problem for the vast majority of users.

+#### Software HDR to SDR Tone-mapping

+If there is no GPU available, the CPU can also be used to tone-map HDR content to SDR. **This is very demanding on hardware, therefore a GPU is ALWAYS recommended.** When using software tone-mapping, a software encoder will always be used.
+Tone-mapping 4K 60fps Dolby Vision content to SDR H264 requires a Ryzen 9 5950X for faster than real time transcoding.
+If you would like to output in H265 or AV1, you may end up in situations where no current desktop CPUs have enough performance.

 ### System Memory (RAM)